Dynamic Plugins

 Use Only Dynamic Extensions

-Whether defined in the platform itself or coming from other plugins, all extensions must be marked as dynamic (see next paragraph).
+Whether defined in the platform itself (IntelliJ Platform Extension Point and Listener List) or coming from other plugins, all used extension points must be marked explicitly as dynamic (see next paragraph).

 ) are intentionally non-dynamic, and their usage should be migrated to the corresponding replacement.